-Normally, .. is allowed by the reader only with a parenthesized sequence, and only before the last element of the sequence.
-However, a pair of ..s can also appear around a single element in a parenthesized sequence, as long as the element is not first or last.
-Such a pair triggers a reader conversion that moves the element between ..s to the front of the list.
+Normally, a is allowed by the reader only with a parenthesized sequence, and only before the last element of the sequence.
+However, a pair of as can also appear around a single element in a parenthesized sequence, as long as the element is not first or last.
+Such a pair triggers a reader conversion that moves the element between as to the front of the list.
 The conversion enables a kind of general infix notation:

 '''

 (1 . < .
 2)

 #t

 '(1 . < .
 2)

+'(< 1 2)

 '''